keplerproject/orbit/doc/us/index.md

 Orbit is an MVC web framework for Lua.
 The design is inspired by lightweight Ruby frameworks such as [Camping](http://code.whytheluckystiff.net/camping/).
-It completely abandons the current CGILua model of "scripts" in favor of applications, where each Orbit application can fit in a single file, but you can split it into multiple files if you want.
+It completely abandons the CGILua model of "scripts" in favor of applications, where each Orbit application can fit in a single file, but you can split it into multiple files if you want.
-All Orbit applications follow the [WSAPI](http://wsapi.luaforge.net) protocol, so currently work with Xavante,
-CGI and Fastcgi.
+All Orbit applications follow the [WSAPI](http://wsapi.luaforge.net) protocol, so they currently work with Xavante, CGI and Fastcgi.
 It includes a launcher that makes it easy to launch a Xavante instance for development.

 ## History

+* Version 2.0.2 (10/Mar/2009)
+    * url-decodes path captures (suggested by Ignacio Burgueño on a Jul 24 email to the Kepler list)
+    * added tutorial and new examples
+    * fixed escape.string
+    * web:delete_cookie receives a path parameter in order to correctly remove the cookie.
+Bug report and patch by Ignacio Burgueño
+    * stripping UTF-8 BOM from templates read from disk
+    * removing SoLazer files in order to make the Orbit package smaller
+    * added alternate name for integer (int)
+    * better error reporting for missing escape and convert functions
+    * removed toboolean
+    * fixed bugs 13451 and 25418: setting status 500 on application errors not throwing an error if file not exists when invalidating cache

-* Version 2.0.1: bug-fix release, fixed bug in Orbit pages' redirect function (thanks for Ignacio Burgueño for finding the bug)
+* Version 2.0.1 (10/Jun/2008): bug-fix release, fixed bug in Orbit pages' redirect function (thanks for Ignacio Burgueño for finding the bug)

-* Version 2.0: Complete rewrite of Orbit
+* Version 2.0 (06/Jun/2008): Complete rewrite of Orbit

 * Version 1.0: Initial release, obsolete